dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Then just have a table that mapped between machines and actors ?
 Actor repoId could be generated from the machine public key that created it ?

+? could we branch from the actor branch and do some kind of new image in that branch ?
+The only thing not allowed is to modify the system files of the base actor repo.
+Anything else is ok.

+? should a terminal connect to a remote repo directly, or should it go from an actor session ?
+It is able to go direct, but that would depend on whether its session was instructed to go direct.
+It could go in relay mode, so there is still log of what happened, otherwise it is lost.

+?
+How would a remote repo determine what actor credentials the machine represented ?
+The terminal presents its actorid, or a signed token from the actor authority, which the repo should subscribe to, in order to be notified of revocations of a given machine.

 Stories:
 engaging with a bot directly